dipankardas011/dipankardas-portfolio/content/diary/Jan24.md

 description = "Let's talk about my January 2024"
 +++

+# Date 2024-01-18
+* wasm learning
+* transformer in LLMs
+* some spin apps

 # Date 2024-01-17
 * came to know about default clusterroles in k8s
 * how to aggregate clusterroles and use them